robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Geelong              (home) to beat 	St Kilda             (away) with a probability of 	86.09%

+### Round 5 (generated 19/04/2018)

+Robs Elo predicts 	Western Bulldogs     (home) to beat 	Carlton              (away) with a probability of 	88.54%

+Robs Elo predicts 	Geelong              (home) to beat 	Sydney               (away) with a probability of 	64.07%

+Robs Elo predicts 	Port Adelaide        (away) to beat 	North Melbourne      (home) with a probability of 	62.15%

+Robs Elo predicts 	GWS Giants           (home) to beat 	Brisbane             (away) with a probability of 	96.02%

+Robs Elo predicts 	Hawthorn             (home) to beat 	St Kilda             (away) with a probability of 	84.61%

+Robs Elo predicts 	Adelaide             (home) to beat 	Gold Coast           (away) with a probability of 	92.35%

+Robs Elo predicts 	Essendon             (home) to beat 	Melbourne            (away) with a probability of 	67.79%

+Robs Elo predicts 	Richmond             (away) to beat 	Collingwood          (home) with a probability of 	57.72%

+Robs Elo predicts 	West Coast           (away) to beat 	Fremantle            (home) with a probability of 	72.37%

 ## NRL

 ### Current Predictions